-- 5.7 All Schools and programme teams adopt a self-reflective approach in reviewing the performance of their programme with reference to a set of pre-determined key performance indicators (KPIs) to ensure the quality, and for continuous improvement purposes. - 5.8 The APRR has to be submitted to relevant SB for endorsement.
+5.9 All Schools and programme teams adopt a self-reflective approach in reviewing the performance of their programme with reference to a set of pre-determined key performance indicators (KPIs) to ensure the quality, and for continuous improvement purposes.

+- 5.10 The APRR has to be submitted to relevant SB for endorsement.
 The SB has the responsibility to consider the recommendations and take follow-up actions where appropriate to effect the changes or improvements to the programme arising from the annual programme review.
-A summary of the APRR is prepared by the Quality Assurance Office (QAO) for the QAC's review and Academic Board (AB)'s approval on an annual basis.
+A summary of the APRR is prepared by the Quality Assurance Office (QAO) for the QAC's review and Academic Board (AB)'s approval on an annual basis. - 5.11 The annual review requirements also apply to the GE and Language courses.
+The Annual Review Reports for GE and Language courses facilitate the consolidation of all the statistics and views of stakeholders, including the views from EEs, to inform the development of improvement plans before the next annual review.
+The General Education Coordinator is responsible for preparing the ARR for GE courses.
+The ARR for GE courses has to be submitted to the General Education Committee (GEC) for endorsement and to AB for approval.
+For the annual reporting and review of the language training, the Head of CAPLE is responsible for preparing the ARR for language courses for QAC's review and Academic Board (AB)'s approval.